 To be able to dispose of the source storage after migration completes, requests from Acronis Backup Agents are directed straight to Backup Gateway, bypassing the proxy on the source storage.
 Steps that you need to take depend on how the source storage is registered in Acronis Backup Cloud: under the IP address or DNS name.

 If the source storage is already registered under the DNS name, you need to change the IP address behind it to those of the Backup Gateway nodes.

 If the source storage is registered under the IP address, it is strongly recommended to re-register Backup Gateway in Acronis Backup Cloud under a DNS name that resolves into the IP addresses of Backup Gateway nodes.
 Using a DNS name will provide a smoother transition and you will not need to reconfigure Acronis Backup Cloud even if you change nodes in the Backup Gateway (you will still need to adjust the IP addresses behind the DNS name accordingly).

 Alternatively, if you do not want to use a DNS name, you need to wait for the migration to complete, shut down both the source and destination machines, and reconfigure your network so that the public interface of the destination machine gets the IP address of the source machine.

-The concrete steps that you need to perform in the management panel to initiate backup migration are described in the next subsections.
+The concrete steps that you need to perform in the admin panel to initiate backup migration are described in the next subsections.